 San Francisco County has only a few nude beaches, but they have a loyal following.
-During much of the year, it may be too cold to get out and take all your clothing off, but when the days are warm and sunny, they can get quite busy.
+During much of the year, it may be too cold to get outside near the ocean and take all your clothes off, but when the days are warm and sunny, they can get quite busy.

-There is no Federal law against nudity, but neither is it a guaranteed right.
-That means that state, county and local laws can take precedence, but in practice, they don't in San Francisco.
+There is no federal law against nudity, but neither is it a guaranteed right.
+That means that state, county, and local laws can take precedence, but in practice, they don't in San Francisco.
 There is a city/county law against public nudity, but so far, that hasn't affected what people do at the local nude beaches.
-Find out about nudity regulations on federal land and in state parks.

 Clothing Optional Beaches in San Francisco County

 San Francisco beaches tend to be foggy in the summer and subject to "June gloom" when the offshore marine layer sticks around all day.
 The water is so cold all year that few people want to swim in it.